Dental Implants Presentation

 Surgical Advances in Dental Implants

 Dental implant placement is a team effort between a periodontist and a restorative dentist.
-Dr. Chapa and Dr. Ferguson perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Chapa will perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.